MarcianoSalazar/Salazar-CSEL302-2B/README.md

 - **Does performance still improve?** It depends.
 If breaks are frequent enough to bring attention back above 0.6, performance can still improve during those short windows.
 But overall, performance improvement is slower and less consistent because attention spends more time below the 0.6 threshold.
 In most cases, average performance will either stagnate or grow very slowly.

-**Explanation:** The higher decay rate simulates students losing focus much more rapidly — like a very hard or boring lecture.
+**Explanation:** The higher decay rate simulates students losing focus much more rapidly, like a very hard or boring lecture.
 The system becomes more "fragile" and dependent on frequent breaks to maintain any performance gains.

 ---